 CSP technologies are new for the India and development of CSP plants for the electricity generation is a challenging experience for industrial sector and government because demand is very large.
 India is yet to gain experience in building and operating solar thermal power plants on the megawatt scale.
 Solar energy accounts for less than 1% of the total energy produced in India [7].
 While photovoltaic power plants continue to dominate in India, the Concentrated Solar Power (CSP) market is still to build, operate and sustain its first large scale solar thermal power plant in India.
 The majority of these projects are located in the desert state of Rajasthan [.
 The CSP plants are financially quite tough to compete with the coal based thermal power plants.
 Also, the per unit cost of generation is large as compare to thermal power plants.
-But some serious and successful attempts are functioning smoothly and give support to satisfy the total demand of India with the other renewable resources
+But some serious and successful attempts are made by the Indian government to make a clear and green future for our upcoming generation.
+Some plants are functioning smoothly and give support to satisfy the total demand of India with the other renewable resources